-- a.
+a.
 The Bishops govern the church.
-Not found in the N.T. but arose in the 2nd century. - b.
-Catholic, Methodist, Episcopal, Lutheran
+Not found in the N.T. but arose in the 2nd century.b.
+Catholic, Methodist, Episcopal, Lutheran a.
+Church is governed by the elders who are given their authority by the congregation.

 2. Federal or representative